tswaters/react-form-validation/readme.md

 ```

 For custom error messages, `error.message` will be whatever you returned or threw back and the code will be `customError`

+## Thoughts on Performance

+- make sure the tree passed via `<Validator />` is pretty simple.
+Validator recursively traverses the tree and replaces html inputs with exports from this library.

+- validation functions should be memoized lest any change invoke a re-render (wrap functions with `useCallback`, or an array of functions with `memo`)

 ## limitations / bugs